Katelyn Flint is a morning reporter on NBC10 Boston and weekend anchor for necn.

 Born and raised in Central Massachusetts, she has close ties to the community she reports for, giving her a strong understanding of the stories that matter most to people.
 Whether in a courtroom, at breaking news, or enterprising innovative stories, she is always looking to deliver thoughtful, thorough and impactful information to her viewers.

-Katelyn lives in Boston with her husband and Irish Setter, Baker.
+Katelyn lives in Boston with her husband, John, and their Irish Setter, Baker.

 Katelyn Flint's latest stories:Click Here